Chapter 2: How to Market Your Product to Retailers

 • Use social media: Take advantage of social media to build a sense of community around your brand.
 You can use social media to share unique content and interact with customers directly.

-• Communicate thoughtfully: Make sure all forms of communication reflect your brand’s personality.
+• Communicate thoughtfully: Ensure all forms of communication reflect your brand’s personality.
 This includes emails, direct mail, replies, posts, comments and any other message you send to your audience.

-Make sure your product’s packaging and display highlight your brand’s personality, so your fans instantly recognize your products in stores.
-If you need help designing a retail display that captures your brand, let us know at Creative Displays Now.
+Make sure your product’s packaging and display highlight your brand’s personality so your fans instantly recognize your products in stores.
+Contact us at Creative Displays Now if you need help designing a retail display that captures your brand.

 Download PDF